Pokeglitch/pret_manager/FutureWork.md

 ### Game Panel
   * Tabbed Panel Display instead of one at a time
+  * Shows lists containing Game
+  * Don't show build details for 'extras' repos
+  * Don't re-draw the trees on update, only refresh the changed items
+  * Show which branches are outdated
+  * Add 'Delete' option to all Context Menus

 ## Content
   * Unique Artwork for all Games